 When your car is in the repair shop, it probably feels like forever.
 You want to get your vehicle back on the road and return to your routine ASAP.
 But do you know why car repairs take so long?

 Keep reading this article for an in-depth look at the vehicle repair process.
 Find out what happens to your car when it goes in to get repaired and why it takes the time it does.

 Before work can be performed on an automobile, both the owner and the auto body shop need to know how it’s getting paid for.
 This part of the process relies on the insurance company – and it can take them some time to come up with an answer.

-Your car repair shop will work with your insurance company to determine scope of damage and costs associated to damage.
-They will run diagnostics determine your car’s health and potential issues.
+Your car repair shop will work with your insurance company to determine the scope of damage and costs associated with damage.
+They will run diagnostics to determine your car’s health and potential issues.
 Usually, the work on your car won’t begin until this phase is complete.
 Otherwise, you could be left on the hook for charges you didn’t anticipate.

 Ordering Special Parts

 Not all cars are created equally.
 Each vehicle is made up of different components specific to its make and model.
 Repairing or replacing a car part can be a quick or slow process.
 It all depends on your vehicle, the scope of the damage, the response of the insurance company, and availability of parts and shop scheduling.

 Parts for common cars can be easily sourced.
 Most large auto body shops keep components for everyday cars in their inventory.
 If this is the case, you’ll be out of parts and into labor soon.

 If you drive a unique vehicle or an older model car, it may take extra time to get the parts you need.
 An autobody professional will know who to ask and where to order from.
 It may feel like it takes a while, but their expertise will save you time in the long run.